Wayfair Decision Imposes New State Tax Burden on Foreign Businesses Selling into the U.S. UPDATED by Karen A. Lake, CPA

-For example, if a foreign company that sells tangible goods from its headquarters in South America into the U.S. meets the sufficient dollar/transaction threshold in a particular U.S. state, the company would be required to collect sales and/or use tax on all orders received from customers in that state.
-This would apply even if the company does not have a permanent establishment (PE) in that state.
-When the company’s sales meet the test for establishing a meaningful and substantial presence in multiple states, it would need to collect and remit sales tax in each of those jurisdictions.
-With economic nexus laws, states will now be able to enact or enforce sales or transaction threshold and compel more companies outside of their borders to collect tax on sales made to in-state customers.
+As a practical example of the economic nexus law, consider a foreign company selling tangible goods from its headquarters in South America into the U.S. If sales meet the sufficient dollar/transaction threshold in a particular U.S. state, the company is required to collect sales and/or use tax on all orders received from customers in that state.
+This rule applies even when the company does not have a permanent establishment (PE) in that state.
+Companies whose sales meet the test for establishing a meaningful and substantial presence in multiple states are required to collect and remit sales tax in each of those jurisdictions.
+With these updated economic nexus laws, states now have the ability to enact or enforce dollar sales and/or transaction threshold and compel more companies outside of their borders to collect tax on sales made to in-state customers.

 Foreign businesses must consider how the Wayfair decision will affect their sales and profits, and they must take steps to comply with state-level taxation going forward.
 This may involve assessing the volume of their transactions in each U.S. state, gaining an understanding of and a method for applying the SALT regimes in each U.S. state to their sales orders, and developing communication to let customers know that sales tax will be added onto future purchases.

 About the Author: Karen A. Lake, CPA, is a state and local tax (SALT) specialist and an associate director of Tax Services with Berkowitz Pollack Brant, where she helps individuals and businesses navigate complex federal, state and local tax laws, and credits and incentives.
 She can be reached at the firm’s Miami office at (305) 379-7000 or via email at firstname.lastname@example.org.

 Information contained in this article is subject to change based on further interpretation of the law and subsequent guidance issued by the Internal Revenue Service.